What is Asset Management?

 Our residents and businesses depend on these services.
 It’s easy to take for granted that water will come out of the tap, or sewage flushed away – until something goes wrong.

 As infrastructure ages, maintenance becomes an ever-increasing challenge.
 And just like with your car or your home, if not properly maintained these assets may fail much earlier than expected.

 The goal of asset management is achieving “sustainable service delivery”: ensuring that current community services are delivered in a socially, economically, and environmentally responsible manner that does not compromise the ability of future generations to meet their own needs.

 Sound Asset Management practices help minimize risks and long-term costs.

-In the City of Courtenay, the use of modern technology and new techniques for asset management has already begun to provide benefits.
+In Courtenay, the use of modern technology and new techniques for asset management has already begun to provide benefits.